lsst-dm/dmtn-185/index.rst

 The DPDD specifies 64 bits for source flags and 128 bits for object flags.
 We are not aware of an analysis that confirms that these are sufficient.

-Though the footprints are computed as part of processing, and are persisted as intermediate products, there is no implementation for providing them to end users (they are available directly through the butler in gen 3).
+Though the footprints are computed as part of processing and are persisted as intermediate products, there is no implementation for providing them to end-users (they are available directly through the butler in gen 3).

 Though heavy footprints are included in the sizing model, there is only passing mention of them in the DPDD.

 Recommendations
 ---------------

-- [REC-SRC-001] Perform a census of produced and planned flags to ensure that 64 bits for sources and 128 bits for objects is sufficient within a generous margin of error.
+- [REC-SRC-001] Perform a census of produced and planned flags to ensure that 64 bits for sources and 128 bits for objects are sufficient within a generous margin of error.
 This activity should also be carried out for DIASources and DIAObjects source IDs.

 - [REC-SRC-002] We are concerned that merely encoding a 4-bit data release provenance in a source does not scale to commissioning needs and the project should decide whether it is acceptable for additional information beyond the source ID to be required to fully associate a source with a specific image.